How to Audit AI Agent Decisions (Compliance-Ready Trails)

-Build replayable decision trails with policy versioning, correlation IDs, and execution receipts for compliance and incident review.
+Replayable decision trails with policy versioning, correlation IDs, and execution receipts — evidence that survives incident review.

 Auditability is not just storing logs.
 Useful agent audit trails must connect action intent, policy version, decision, and final execution outcome with verifiable timestamps.